jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Source/MyCloudProjectSample/Documentation/Experiment Specification - Team_UnitTestAS_CC.md

 ## How to run the experiment

-The experiment can be run by starting the 'teamunittestascc-msl' container instance which can be found here
+The experiment can be run by starting the 'teamunittestascc' container instance which can be found here

 ![MicrosoftTeams-image (5)](https://github.com/UniversityOfAppliedSciencesFrankfurt/se-cloud-2022-2023/assets/118343468/b54837d5-c5a4-40fd-bf9c-65419a510949)